-Delavan Lively, a captain during the Civil War, named Free Home School.
+Captain Delavan Lively, a captain during the Civil War, gave Free Home School its name.
 Captain Lively owned land near the first existing one room school in the area, Chestnut Log, which was located at a crossroads in the Cross Roads Militia District of Cherokee County, Georgia.
 Due to limited financial resources, families who farmed the land were unable to buy land or build homes; therefore, Captain Lively offered free land to anyone who wanted to build a house with the understanding that the property would revert to him if the people moved away.
-Thus, the name of the community became known as Free Homes.
-It was during Captain Lively’s administration as a teacher that a new one-room school was built and named Free Home.
+Thus, the name of the community became known as Free Home.
+It was during Captain Lively’s administration as a teacher that a new one-room school house was built.
 A second building was later built to meet the expanding needs of the community.
-A third building was erected in 1906 and a larger four-room, two story building was constructed in 1919 which eventually consisted of a lunchroom and seven classrooms housing grades one through nine.
-The main structure, a brick building designed for grades one through eight, was completed for the 1956-57 school year.
+A third building was erected in 1906.

+The larger, two story building, a mural is in the current cafeteria, was constructed in 1919 which eventually consisted of a lunchroom and seven classrooms housing grades one through nine and named it Free Home.
+The current main structure, a brick building designed for grades one through eight, was completed for the 1956-57 school year.
 The new building consisted of nine classrooms, a lunchroom, library, office, and restrooms.
-An annex was constructed in 1975, housing five new classrooms.
-In 2002, the lobby of the annex was remodeled to provide a small room to meet the school’s speech needs.
-One mobile unit was added in 1990 and another in 1992.
+An annex, butler building, was added in 1975, housing five new classrooms.
+In 2002, the lobby of the annex was remodeled to provide a small room to meet the school’s speech and language needs.
+Currently the school has three mobile units housing classrooms.

 Even with the population growth and change, Free Home remains a close knit environment and the community is an integral part of the school.
 Parental and community support are vital assets to Free Home Elementary.